1992 No Demo Kitchen Renovation

 Throughout the process the man of the house (talented in his own right) showed patience, perseverance, and an open mind.
 A willingness to try something new, and a “can do” attitude that makes my DIY heart flutter.
 While the woman of the house, with very definite opinions of her own, listened and challenged me.
 She forced me to think farther outside of the box!
 All part of the design process, as we learned each other’s taste and boundaries.
 We learned to laugh, and began to respect and trust each other.
 What started as a small easy project turned into monumental change that would carry them through a year of hard work, and not only change the kitchen but, every room on the main level.
 You see it would take the home from his house to their home.

 What started out as a nice 90’s builder house that needed some freshening up ended up as a spectacularly restful sanctuary for the two of them to grow together.
-A place where both families can now come to spend time, and be comfortable.
+A place where both families can now come to spend time and be comfortable.

-When I first walked into this kitchen it was brown.
+When I first walked into this no demo kitchen, it was brown.
 Everything was brown, the cabinets, the floor, the counter top.
 The decision was made early on, not to change the layout of the kitchen.
 It is just the two of them and they found the kitchen to function well.
 If you live in NE in a builder home from 1970-2010 you can guarantee your cabinets are going to be golden oak with a raised panel door.
 The lady of the house didn’t care for the cabinet doors at all but, we were sure a coat of paint would improve the look.
 The man of the house was comfortable with the way it was.
 After all, it was his house.
 But wanting to please the new lady of the house, he was open to some changes.

 Concerned about the grain coming thru the paint, the decision was made to replace the door fronts.
 Then it was decided to replace the dreaded Corian type counter top, along with a new backsplash.